tfari/ytsm/README.md

 # ytsm
 ***YTSM*** is a YT Subscription Manager.
-Add, remove, and update any channels you want to follow; watch and keep a log of the videos you have watched. ***YTSM*** uses YT's RSS feeds, which return information of the newest 15 videos of a Channel, to maintain a local database of videos, by saving the last 100 videos for each Channel.
-The video information can be updated by channel, or all at the same time, once can also get real-time notifications on updates by using the command **notify-update**, which calls an update on all Channels, and then utilizes the "notify-send" (https://vaskovsky.net/notify-send/) tool to access the system's notification tray.
-You can schedule the call of this command via something like cron, as well as keeping any Channels muted, if you don't want to receive notifications for any specific ones.
+Add, remove, and update any channels you want to follow; watch and keep a log of the videos you have watched. ***YTSM*** uses YT's RSS feeds, which return information of the newest 15 videos of a Channel, to maintain a local database of videos by saving the last 100 videos for each Channel.
+The video information can be updated by channel or all at the same time.
+You can also get real-time notifications on updates by using the command **notify-update**, which calls an update on all Channels and then utilizes the "notify-send" (https://vaskovsky.net/notify-send/) tool to message the system's notification tray.
+You can schedule the call of this command via something like cron, and even mute any Channels if you don't want to receive notifications for them.

-***YTSM*** provides cli, tui, and gui frontends to access, filter, search, and modify the data, as well as launch the videos in your default browser.
-The three can be configured via the settings.json file in the data folder, or via the GUI.
+***YTSM*** provides cli, tui, and gui frontends to access, filter, search, and well watch the videos in your default browser.
+The three interfaces can be configured via the settings.json file in the data folder, or via the Settings pane on the GUI.

-When searching for videos by date, the format the program understands is "YYYY-MM-DD YYYY-MM-DD", where the first date is the lower range, and the second date the max range.
+The format for searching videos by date is "YYYY-MM-DD YYYY-MM-DD", where the first date is the lower range and the second date the upper range.

 ## Graphical User Interface
 ![](https://github.com/tfari/ytsm/blob/main/images/gui-1.png)

 `python ytsm.py gui`

-The GUI provides two main ways of browsing the data, by Channel, and by Videos, each providing their own set of filters and search functions to better find what you want.
+The GUI provides two main ways of browsing the data: by Channel and by Videos, each providing their own set of filters and search functions.

 The GUI is implemented in tk, which means it may not look the same in all platforms.
 However, the colors, fonts, and sizes can be configured via the Settings tab.